Last updated on January 6th, 2023 at 02:56 pm

 Momox Fashion is particularly great for people with special sizes such as petite frames or small feet – I happen to have both! 😉

-Not only Momox Fashion has over 100s of shoes in size 34 – 35, but also several clothing items in EU size 32.
+Not only Momox Fashion has 100s of shoes in size 34 – 35, but also several clothing items in EU size 32.
 Needless to say, I’m over the moon about discovering this store!

 February 2022 Update: Since writing this post, I ordered